Banff Formation

-The Banff Formation is a stratigraphical unit of Devonian age in the Western Canadian Sedimentary Basin.
+The Banff Formation is a stratigraphic unit of Devonian age in the Western Canada Sedimentary Basin.

 It takes the name from the town of Banff, Alberta, and was first described on the north-west slope of Mount Rundle, near Banff by E.M.
 Kindle in 1924.

 Lithology

 The Banff Formation is composed of shale and marlstone in the base, chert and limestone in the middle, sandstone, siltstone and shale at the top.

 Distribution

 The Banff Formation extends from the 49th parallel in southern Alberta and the Kootenays region of British Columbia to north-eastern British Columbia, northern Alberta and the District of Mackenzie in the Northwest Territories.
 In its southern area, the thickness ranges from 400 ft in the Rocky Mountains to 150 ft in the sub-surface of the prairies.
 In the north, it ranges from 450 ft in the Peace River Country to 450 ft in northern Alberta.

 The age of the formation ranges from late Famennian to Tournaisian.